.. a book to increase your Financial IQ

 Splitting Pennies answers all this and more.
 Splitting Pennies is the defining doctrine describing our global financial system through the prism of its mechanism: Forex.
-Increase your Forex IQ or enjoy a story of modern finance.
+Increase your Financial IQ or enjoy a story of modern finance.
 Click here to read our Introduction Letter.

 BY READING THIS BOOK YOU'LL KNOW MORE THAN A HARVARD MBA.

-BECOME A SOPHISTICATED FOREX INVESTOR (SFI).
+BECOME A SOPHISTICATED FX INVESTOR (SFI).

 "Splitting Pennies is the pocket guide designed to make you a Forex genius!"

 For bookstores, institutions, organizations, universities, corporations, Splitting Pennies is available at Ingram 9781329992351.

 IT'S NOT NECESSARY TO HAVE A KINDLE TO ORDER A KINDLE BOOK.
 Amazon provides a browser based reader.

 Buy the PRINT edition at Lulu, and add it to your financial library!